 While offshore wind is a target industry for energy production in the region, it is imperative that offshore wind development proceed with full consideration of any potential effects on marine life as well as other ocean resources and uses.
 To help coastal managers and decision makers build understanding of the potential interactions between offshore wind development and other ocean uses and resources MARCO’s Mid-Atlantic Ocean Data Portal houses and displays thousands of data layers.

-New York State plans to generate electricity from a cluster of offshore wind lease areas located in the New York Bight and southern New England waters:
+New York State plans to generate electricity from offshore wind lease areas located in the New York Bight and southern New England waters:

-BOEM is also evaluating the suitability of additional areas within the New York Bight, as depicted in the BOEM Wind Planning Areas layer.
+BOEM has completed its analysis of additional lease areas within the New York Bight, as depicted in the BOEM Wind Planning Areas layer.